powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 The default values are `0.5` and `2.0` and they must be greater or equal to `0`.

 **minNominalVoltageUnrealisticStateCheck**
-This parameter defines the minimal nominal voltage for which a bus oustide of **minRealisticVoltage** and **maxRealisticVoltage** will stop the simulation.
+This parameter defines the minimal nominal voltage, in kV, for which a bus oustide of **minRealisticVoltage** and **maxRealisticVoltage** will stop the simulation.

 Unrealistic voltage, especially in high voltage substations, may trigger automates or other dangerous phenomenons,